Our green kitchen

 Corn and beans provide a wonderful balance to the diet in many countries.
 But once those mealies have been refined, they are simply empty calories; a junk food of the highest order, not fit for human consumption.

 A mealie a day provides some thoughts on why over a quarter of the children in South Africa are permanently stunted.
-An allied page, why were cornflakes invented, was first published in the Witness in June, 2020.
+An allied page, why were cornflakes invented will certainly stir the pot.

 Baking your own bread need not be an irksome and time-consuming business.
 It takes me less than ten minutes every morning to produce the most delicious loaf in the world; but wait, dough has a mind of its own.